Kaye Brunton – Principal

 I am a passionate and enthusiastic teacher and love to see children learning to read and write and the world that these skills open up to them.
 I have taught full time for a number of years on the Kapiti Coast and completed a Masters of Education in 2008, specialising in literacy and exploring effective interventions to promote positive relationships.
-This year I am teaching a year 1/2 class which I am LOVING.
+This is year I am thrilled and excited to be team teaching a year 1 class with Melanie Clubley.
 I love to see children enjoying their learning and achieving.
 I believe in having a positive and fun-filled classroom where learning can flourish.

 I am passionate about the joy of learning.
 The more skills I learn and apply with understanding, the more meaningful are the choices in life that I experience.
 I enjoy educating, water sports including kayaking and white-water rafting, motorbike riding, writing, reading and the arts.
 Sharing my skills and knowledge is satisfaction in life for me.
 It’s all about the people, the environment and the community that we live in and how we contribute.